nikic/TypeUtil/README.md

 ## Utility for adding return types and scalar types

-> **WARNING**: Utility directly modifies files under the assumption that you're using git.
+> **WARNING**: Utility directly modifies files under the assumption that you're using version control.

 To add return types and scalar types based on doc comments, run: